lugriso/lugriso.github.io/_pages/about.md

 ---
 permalink: /
-title: "Giovanni Romanò"
+title: "Riccardo Lazzarini"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a third year PhD student in Statistics and Computer Science at Bocconi University, Milan.
+I am a first year PhD student in Statistics and Computer Science at Bocconi University, Milan.

-You can contact me at giovanni[dot]romano4[at]phd[dot]unibocconi[dot]it.
+You can contact me at riccardo[dot]lazzarini[at]phd[dot]unibocconi[dot]it.

-You can find me in the Office 3-e2-07 in the Grafton Building (via Rontgen 1, Milan, 20136).